rxjans/dynamic-portfolio/Readme.md

 ## Features
 Fetches data from an external API to dynamically populate the portfolio section.
-Supports various media types such as YouTube videos, Vimeo videos, Soundcloud tracks, and images.
 Responsive design for optimal viewing across devices.

 ## Technologies Used